 Portrait of writer Joe O’Donnell smiling indoors, wearing a black long-sleeve shirt.

 Joe O’Donnell was born and raised in Massachusetts before finding his true home in San Francisco.
-His professional career peaked prematurely when he became the manager of a suburban record store in the 1980s, before evolving into a long career in marketing, brand creation, and creative direction.
-Often described as “just too gay,” Joe has spent decades in therapy—which, eventually and inevitably, led him to pick up a pen after a dare from his therapist.
+His professional career peaked prematurely when he became the manager of a suburban record store in the 1980s, before evolving—more conventionally—into a long career in marketing, brand creation, and creative direction.
+Often described as “just too gay,” Joe spent decades in therapy, which eventually (and perhaps inevitably) led him to pick up a pen after a dare from his therapist.
+His debut memoir, Another Generation Ruined, was a finalist for the Santa Fe Writers Program Literary Award.
+Excerpts from the book have appeared in Avalon Literary Review and as a featured essay on I Have That on Vinyl.
+He is currently developing a screenplay adaptation.
+Joe lives in San Francisco.

 ABOUT AGR